skills/review-pull-requests/README.md

 # Review pull requests

-_Collaborate and work together on GitHub._
+_Colaborate with others to refine your work and get suggestions before merging._

 ## Welcome

-All great projects start with collaboration.
-Pull requests are the foundation of teamwork on GitHub — and pull request reviews give you the ability to work together and discuss changes specific to a pull request by commenting, requesting changes, or approving.
+All great projects start with collaboration, and pull requests are the foundation of teamwork on GitHub.
+They give you the ability to asynchronously work together and refine work by commenting, requesting changes, and approving.

-- **Who is this for**: Developers, new GitHub users, users new to Git, students, managers, teams.
+- **Who is this for**: Technical Developers, Non-Technical collaborators, students, managers.
-- **What you'll learn**: When and how to request a review; how to provide a review of someone else's pull request.
+- **What you'll learn**:
+  - How to request a review and assign it.
+  - How to provide a review for someone else's work.
+  - How to suggest changes and approve changes.
-- **What you'll build**: We'll be reviewing a pull request for a simple game.
+- **What you'll build**: We'll review a pull request for a simple game.
-- **Prerequisites**: We assume you are familiar with creating branches, commits, and pull requests—you can learn this in our [Introduction to GitHub](https://github.com/skills/introduction-to-github) course.
+- **Prerequisites**: We assume you are familiar with content from the [Introduction to GitHub](https://github.com/skills/introduction-to-github) exercise.
+  - Commits
+  - Creating branches and pull requests
-- **How long**: This course takes less than 30 minutes to complete.
+- **How long**: less than 30 minutes

 In this course, you will: